No items found.

 • “Would you assume…?”

-...or question the ability of the prospective juror by saying “Do you have the ability to be fair?”, which increases the social desirability bias.
+...or question the ability of the prospective juror by saying, “Do you have the ability to be fair?” which increases the social desirability bias.

-Studies show that using degrees rather than absolutes and not questioning the ability of the prospective juror lead to a decrease in social desirability, and a greater likelihood of an honest answer.
+Studies show that using degrees rather than absolutes and not questioning the ability of the prospective juror leads to a decrease in social desirability and a greater likelihood of an honest answer.
 An honest answer that reveals enough of an attitudinal bias may be grounds for a cause strike, a peremptory if cause does not satisfy the cause threshold, or at the very least a better understanding of the attitudes and worldviews of the prospective juror.

 Building trust with Kelly Hanker